-No changes in respect of accounting policies have been made and no adjustment to previous reported figures is required.
+No changes in respect of accounting policies have been made this year.

 Going concern

 The financial statements have been prepared on a going concern basis.

 Significant uncertainties exist as to the accuracy of the provision for claims outstanding established by Equitas Insurance Limited.
 Adjustments to claims outstanding due to the uncertainties highlighted in note 2 may be material.
 Because of the terms of the reinsurance agreement with National Indemnity, Equitas is not exposed to movements in claims outstanding provided these remain within the limits of the reinsurance cover purchased.
 As discussed on page 2 the unused additional reinsurance cover is currently substantial.